This page contains practical travel information for international leisure travelers planning a visit to Finland during the coronavirus pandemic.

 Call the emergency number only in genuine emergency situations.
 In an emergency situation, you will be treated even if you do not have a municipality of residence in Finland.
 The medical costs can be collected from you afterwards.
 The emergency number can be called free of charge from any phone.
 No area code is needed.
 If you have a mobile phone subscription that is based abroad you can still call the emergency number without an area code.

-Finnish airportsstrongly recommend using face masks.
-Airports and ports may test passengers with possible coronavirus symptoms.
+Finnish airportsrequire using face masks.
+Airports and ports may test passengers for coronavirus.

 In all public transport, passengers must remember to avoid physical contact, maintain a safe distance from other people and observe good hand and respiratory hygiene.
-If it is not possible to maintain safe distances, the use of face masks is recommended.
+If it is not possible to maintain safe distances, the use of face masks is recommended and required in public transport in large cities.
 When leaving the airport or harbor, using your own car or taking a taxi is recommended.
 For hygiene guidance on aircraft or cruise ships, please refer to information provided by your airline or cruise line.

 MONITOR STATEMENTS AND GUIDANCE